mitguchin/burgers_2D/README.md

 * Memory Allocation: Pre-allocation of arrays for $u$, $v$, and their $(uf, vf)$ to store 500 time steps of data.

 * Iterative Loop: Nested spatial loops calculate the velocity update for every interior node $(i,j)$ based on the previous state ($u_n, v_n$).

+* Boundary Enforcement: Manual re-assignment of boundary values at the end of each time step to prevent numerical drift.

+---

+4. Result & Visulization

+The solver successfully captures the "smoothing" effect of the initial square pulse spreads and moves across the domain.

+* Initial State: Visualizes the sharp gradients of the square pulse using plt.contourf.

+* Time Evolution: Snapshots(e.g., at $t=30$) demonstrate how the initial square pulse spreads and moves across the domain.

+* Color Mapping: High-fidelity jet colormaps are used to scale velocity magnitudes, clearly showing the dissipation of kinetic energy over time.

+---

+5. Implemetation Details

+Framework: Pure Python/NumPy for numerical computation.

+* Key Libraries:*Numpy:
+Used for multi-dimensional array manipulation & grid generation.

+* Matplotlib/Seaborn:
+Utilized for generating scientific contour plots and heatmaps.

+* Hardware: Optimized for CPU-based oterative processing.

+* Precision: High-resolution time-stepping ($\Delta t = 0.001$) ensures the Courant-Friedrichs-Lewy(CFL) condition is satisfied for stability.